Llanstephan – St Stephen’s Church

 History

 The church in Llanstephan was erected in the 13th century.
-It was extended in the 14th century with a chancel and a tower, and then rebuilt in the 15th century and at the turn of the 15th and 16th centuries.
-Further work in the church was carried out in the 17th century, when, among other things, the ceiling in the chancel was replaced.
-In the nineteenth century, the church underwent a thorough Victorian renovation.
+It was expanded in the 14th century to include a chancel and tower, and then rebuilt in the 15th century and at the turn of the 16th century.
+Further work was carried out in the 17th century, including the replacement of the chancel ceiling.
+Between 1867 and 1868, the church underwent a thorough Victorian renovation, overseen by the architect Thomas Nicholson.

 Architecture